Skip to Content

 What We Fund

-• Core support for small community health clinics that provide a broad range of primary health care services to low-income individuals, or clinics providing oral health care services and serving as a dental home for low-income adults and seniors.
+• Core or project support grants for community health centers and clinics providing oral health care services and serving as a dental home for low-income adults and seniors (can be dental-only clinics or primary care clinics that offer dental services).

 What We Don't Fund

-• General health education or disease-specific efforts, such as diabetes, heart disease, or cancer treatment and prevention efforts.
+• General health education on chronic diseases or conditions such as diabetes, heart disease.

-• Dental programs that focus solely or predominantly on children/pediatric dentistry, unless they seek to expand their capacity to serve low-income adults and seniors.
+• Dental clinics or programs that focus solely or predominantly on children/pediatric dentistry, unless they seek to expand their capacity to serve low-income adults and seniors.

 Grantee Organizations We've Funded